Insight • Design craft

 Attention in a saturated landscape

-When every brand follows the same "clean and modern" playbook, rawness creates immediate distinction.
-A brutalist site is memorable because it refuses to blend in.
-Memorability is the foundation of brand recall.
+When every brand reaches for the same clean, modern finish, rawness stands out immediately.
+A brutalist site is memorable because it doesn't blend in.
+That kind of memorability is what brand recall rests on.

 Polished design can feel corporate and distant.
-Raw aesthetics signal confidence and independence: "We don't need to look like everyone else."
-This resonates particularly with audiences who value authenticity over professionalism.
+Raw aesthetics suggest confidence and independence: "We don't need to look like everyone else."
+That lands well with audiences who value authenticity more than a neat veneer of professionalism.

 Filtering audiences